kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/03 - Would you choose scientific immortality—and should anyone.md

 And cryonics can’t fix stupidity —  if you accidentally shoot yourself in the head with a nerf gun when your anesthesia wears off during open brain surgery, you can’t fix that.

-In this world, I wouldn’t take any of this — in a world where land is plenty and the economy is large,
+In this world, I wouldn’t take any of this — in a world where land is plenty and the economy is large, I would.